 - Reduce raw materials to the bare minimum, if you manufacture goods.
 Automating production lines, and using analytical software can help reduce waste.
 Waste reduction results in a dramatic reduction of business costs.

 - Incentivize employee engagement by encouraging composting at your workplace.
 Positive appraisals upon achieving zero waste targets is another way to help employees participate.
-Seek the help of a compostable packaging companies to find out how you can move towards a zero waste future in your organization.
+Seek the help of compostable packaging companies to find out how you can move towards a zero-waste future in your organization.
 Even if you don’t make or sell packaged goods, compostable packaging provides training and CSR opportunities.

 - Collaborate and partner with third-party organizations that strictly implement zero waste strategies.
 Choose delivery and packaging solutions that have a current zero waste policy.

 - Incentivize customers who compost your packaging material.
-Composting can help reduce waste, and help create organic manure for kitchen gardens.
-Use of social media tools such as Instagram, Twitter, and Facebook can help in rewarding and engaging with green-conscious customers, drive sales, and increase profits.
+Composting can help reduce waste and help create organic manure for kitchen gardens.
+The use of social media tools such as Instagram, Twitter, and Facebook can help in rewarding and engaging with green-conscious customers, drive sales, and increase profits.

 The future is zero waste.
 Is your company ready?